However, before Troy

 native-complete with a hook to

 native-complete-setup-bash, then another hook adds

-details in the package README, so head over there for more details.
-The only
+useful details in the package README, so head over there for more details.
+The

-sound anachronistic, because proper terminal emulation with your favourite shell
+shell-mode may sound anachronistic, because proper terminal emulation with

-is just a package away.
-But if you, like me, are happy with Bash in
+your favourite shell is just a package away.
+But if you, like me, are happy with

-csh and other fancy things too, so you’re not strictly
+other fancy things too, so you’re not strictly limited to Bash.

 Next time we will see highlights disappear suddenly.
 Is the Evil Genius2 operating my Emacs?
 Who knows.